Branden-Kang/Data-Analysis-Using-SAS/README.md

 The R-square is increased into 0.822607, which means that adding new variables are helpful. * If we have other variables, we can use the other important variables such as OPS (On-base plus slugging) – on-base percentage plus slugging average, SLG (slugging average) – TB (Total bases) / AB (At Bat), injury(health), etc.

 4.6 Data Normalization
 Different values in the dataset have a variety of ranges.
-Some variables range from 2~23 while other attributes range from 0~8474.
 Therefore, we normalize the data by using auto data preparation.
 In fact, most of the models request the data scaling.
 The input variables should be logic in terms of units and scaling.
 * Dropping the insignificant variables
 Too many variables can make the model overfitting.
 Overfitting can happen when data that over-presents the target event, and therefore it will produce a poor performing model when using real-world data as input.